Posted on: February 26, 2026 Posted by: Jonah Marshall Comments: 0

 For more information go to Dean’s campaign page.

-Occupation: University of IL professor.
+Occupation: University of Illinois professor.

 Platform: End military aid to Israel.
 Cut military spending.
 Medicare for all.
-Cap the number of data centers being built in IL.
+Cap the number of data centers being built in Illinois.
+For more information go to Maxwells’s campaign page.

 Occupation: Public school teacher.